 - Brand value chain: means to trace the value creation process for brands, to better understand the financial impact of brand marketing expenditures and investments.

-Mental map is a visual depiction or point-of-view perception of the various associations linked to the brand in the consumer’s mind.
+A mental map is a visual depiction or point-of-view perception of the various associations linked to the brand in the consumer’s mind.

 Points of difference